Caring for the Smallest of Hearts

 Natalie was really glad she knew about the condition and the process beforehand and felt like she was well-prepped for this journey.
-“Dr. Kaushel and Dr. Gaskin were the pediatric surgeons who took over my son’s care once he was born.
-Dr. Kaushel was so personal and he did a great job explaining everything to us, even though Lucas’ case was really complex.
+“Dr. Sunjay Kaushal and Dr. Peter Gaskin were the pediatric surgeons who took over my son’s care once he was born.
+Dr. Kaushal was so personal and he did a great job explaining everything to us, even though Lucas’ case was really complex.
 It made me more relaxed and comforted to know everything that was going on.
 He gave us balanced information about the condition and recovery statistics,” says Clark.

 Throughout the process, the entire team was really patient with her son.
 No matter whom she worked with – regardless of the unit or division – they were great to Natalie and her family.

 “I had a really consistent experience with everyone.
 Staff members kept stopping by to check on us all the time.
 There was good communication throughout the entire process and there were a lot of medical staff involved with my son’s case,” Natalie shares.
 This was especially crucial for her because she has two other children at home, so she couldn’t be at the hospital all the time to watch over Lucas.

 Natalie found that the staff was really good about calling her when she wasn’t there to keep her informed of her son’s condition, especially when he needed to be ventilated, calling her right away to let her know.